ryanq47/logec-attack/README.md

 * = Note, the ruby shell is not fully interactive at this time (No nano, vi, or any password prompts etc) <br>
 ** Explicit windows shells are coming, for now you can just enter the location of cmd.exe in the 'program' feild as a workaround

-The Destruction Tab:
+The Destruction Tab: <br>
-  Forewarning - The name is very fitting to all modules here for a reason, they will break, disable, and/or outright demolish a system - so be very careful.
+  Forewarning - The name is very fitting to all modules here for a reason, they will break, disable, and/or outright demolish a system - so be very careful. <br>
-  Encryption Sub Menu:
+  Encryption Sub Menu:<br>
-    Options:
+    Options:<br>
-    'Encrypt Files': A module that will encrypt a target directory via AES encrpytion - you can even choose your own password.
+    'Encrypt Files': A module that will encrypt a target directory via AES encrpytion - you can even choose your own password. <br>